DCS Control Loops: PID Control for Boiler Drum Level

 System Overview

-- Objective: Maintain the water level in the boiler drum at the desired setpoint.
+- Objective: Maintain the boiler drum water level at the operator-defined setpoint.

 - Challenges: